AmmNJ/capstone-project/README.md

 > Teal combines the calming properties of blue with the renewal qualities of green.
 > It is a revitalizing and rejuvenating color that also represents open communication and clarity of thought.

-And due to the fact that it is such an essential ingredient of the app's recipe, I have called the app **Teal Pomodoro**.
+And due to the fact that it is such an essential ingredient of the app's recipe, I have called the app **TEAL**.

+Last but not least, I would like to thank [unDraw](https://undraw.co/) for providing stunning illustrations truly open-source.

 ## All About Tech